Yihgv/personal-repo/hacks/connect4-game.md

 }

 // ========= GAME BOARD CLASS =========
+/**
+ * Maintains the 2D grid of the board and provides operations to query
+ * valid columns, compute drop rows, place pieces, and detect wins.
+ */
 class GameBoard {
   constructor(rows = 6, cols = 7) {
     this.rows = rows;